 If you want an even more savvy purchase option, Microsoft is offering the Xbox All Access plan.
 With it, you can purchase a new Xbox Series S console and get an Xbox Game Pass Ultimate subscription for 24 monthly payments of $24.99 plus tax.
 If you want to upgrade to the Xbox Series X, Microsoft offers a similar Xbox All Access plan for 24 monthly payments of $34.99 plus tax.

 The PS5 Digital is a bit more expensive, priced at $399.99, but you get a lot more bang for your buck in terms of specs.
 It has the same powerful internals as its more expensive peer, minus the disc drive.
-However, Sony does not currently have any monthly payment plans or bundles that decrease the price of the console.
+However, Sony does not currently have any monthly payment plans or bundles that decrease the console price.

 PS5 Digital vs Xbox Series S design